jeanpaul2102/tiktoklive-dinel-2025/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-## English
+📌 English

 Analysis of TikTok Lives from dinel_fitness_ (originally from Nicaragua, currently living in Dallas, TX).
 Dataset covers June – September 2025.
 Files are ready to be imported into Power BI.

+📊 Datasets

+data/tiktok_live_dataset_2025.csv → details of each live (date, time, duration, likes). data/daily_summary_2025.csv → daily summary. data/monthly_summary_2025.csv → monthly summary.

+⚙️ Data Collection & Analysis Process

+1. Data collection: screenshots of TikTok Lives were taken.
+2. OCR with Python: a Python script using Tesseract OCR was developed to transcribe text from images (date, start/end time, likes count).
+3. Cleaning & transformation: with Pandas, the data was structured into three CSV files ready for analysis:
+  * tiktok_live_dataset_2025.csv (detailed live records)
+  * daily_summary_2025.csv (daily summary)
+  * monthly_summary_2025.csv (monthly summary)
+  4. Visualization in Power BI: datasets were connected to an interactive dashboard with key metrics to help improve TikTok Live performance.

+📊 Power BI Dashboard

+The project includes an interactive Power BI dashboard showing:
+- Daily likes trend
+- Likes per month
+- Likes distribution by weekday

 🔍 Insights and Strategy (EN)
-Profile
-General Observations
+Profile / General Observations
+- There is a weak connection between fitness niche and some live content.
-- Sometimes uses aggressive wording.
+- The creator sometimes uses aggressive wording.
-- Does not always speak, often just watches the screen.
+- Creador does not always speak, often just watches the screen.
-- Weak connection between fitness niche and some live content.
 - More active since June 14, usually around 10 pm PT (~90 min).
 - Averages ~30k likes per live, but inconsistent.

 Strengths
 - Uses battles to boost interaction.